 Write down your blog’s monthly traffic and start writing a new blog post daily with less than 300 words.
 Wait until the end of the first month and check your monthly statistics.
 I bet that you won’t see any huge difference.

-The next 30 days, keep publishing new posts but break it to the form:
+For the next 30 days, keep publishing new posts but break them into the form:

 - 1 new post with 3000 words at the beginning of the week and 2 new shorter posts (800 words) at the end of the week.